H. R. Haldeman: Early life

 Haldeman was born in Los Angeles on October 27, 1926, one of three children of socially prominent parents.
 His father, Harry Francis Haldeman, founded and ran a successful heating and air conditioning supply company, and gave time and financial support to local Republican causes, including the Richard Nixon financial fund that led to the so-called "Fund Crisis" during the 1952 presidential race.
 His mother, Katherine (née Robbins), was a longtime volunteer with the Salvation Army and other philanthropic organizations.
 His paternal grandfather, Harry Marston Haldeman, co-founded the Better America Federation of California, The Oz Film Manufacturing Company, and a gentleman's club named The Uplifters.
 Young Haldeman and his siblings were raised as Christian Scientists.
 Known to his peers as a "straight arrow", he sported his trademark flat-top haircut from his high school years – a look that he would adopt for most of his life until after his resignation as Chief of Staff – enjoyed discussions of ethics, and achieved the rank of Life Scout.
-He attended Harvard School, an elite boys prep school, during which time he met Joanne "Jo" Horton, who was attending Marlborough School, an elite, private secondary school which educated women in the 7th to 12th grades.
+He attended Harvard School, an elite boys' prep school, during which time he met Joanne "Jo" Horton, who was attending Marlborough School, an elite, private secondary school which educated girls in the 7th to 12th grades.
 The two married in 1949.

 During World War II he was in the United States Navy Reserve but did not see active combat.
 Haldeman attended the University of Redlands and the University of Southern California, then transferred to the University of California, Los Angeles (UCLA).
 He received his B.A. from UCLA in 1948, where he was a member of Beta Theta Pi fraternity.
 At UCLA, he met John Ehrlichman, who became a close friend and colleague in the Nixon administration.